Saturday, 15 August 2009

 UK AMBER LIST / IUCN Red List: Least Concern

 The Red Grouse is the British race of the willow grouse, and is strongly associated with upland moors and heath., In some ways it is a species which through no fault of it's own causes a lot of hassle for others.
 The Hen Harrier particularly suffers because gamekeepers protecting this species see it as a threat to their livelihood, with illegal shootings and poisons being an enormous problem for those birds.
-That being said, the Red Grouse remains by far the most common and easily seen of the grouse and a good days walking in suitable hills where it lives should yield some results a few times.
-There has been long standing discussion about whether the Red Grouse is a separate species in it's own right (among other differences, it has no white winter phase) but it doesn't seem to be going anywhere.
+That being said, the Red Grouse remains by far the most common and easily seen of the grouse in the UK and a good days walking in suitable hills where it lives should yield some results a few times.
+For many years it was regarded as a subspecies of the Willow Ptarmigan but has as of 2025 been recognised as its own species.

 Related Species: